What is LAFCo?

 Is LAFCo a county department?

-No. LAFCo is a state mandated agency.
+No. LAFCo is an independent state-mandated agency.

 What does LAFCo do?